Future of Health in the EU

 • Extension of the scope of the directive to partially qualified professionals (i.e. professionals who hold a diploma but have yet to complete a traineeship).

-The new BSS Directive introduced and changed a number of requirements that affect healthcare professionals in radiology, for example regarding justification of exposure, patient information, responsibilities for radiation safety, dose reporting, and diagnostic reference levels.
+The new directive introduced changes that impact healthcare professionals in radiology, including justification of exposure, patient information, radiation safety responsibilities, dose reporting, and diagnostic reference levels.
+The ESR represented the radiology profession in the implementation process, ensuring radiologists’ views were considered in multi-stakeholder meetings.

 Electromagnetic Fields